zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/exit/README.md

 ## Note:

-> - For compatibility with older versions of the language, the **EXIT**statement should be used without an expression.
+> - For compatibility with older versions of the language, the **EXIT** statement should be used without an expression.
 In this case, it is synonymous with the [BREAK](./../break) statement.
 > - If the expression does not evaluate to a numeric result the program will enter the debugger and display a suitable error message.
-> - The expression has been forced to be parenthesized to avoid confusion with the **EXIT**statement without an expression as much as is possible.
+> - The expression has been forced to be parenthesized to avoid confusion with the **EXIT** statement without an expression as much as is possible.

 Assuming a file has been opened to FileDesc, an example of use is as follows:

 ```
-0001     READ Record FROM FileDesc, RecordKey
+     READ Record FROM FileDesc, RecordKey
-0002     ELSE CRT "Record ":RecordKey:" is missing"
+     ELSE CRT "Record ":RecordKey:" is missing"
-0003         EXIT(1)
+         EXIT(1)
-0004     END
+     END
 ```